You are here

 - Invited Participant, "Design Workshop for New Academy."
-ACLS (American Council of Learned Societies), 2021-present.
+ACLS (American Council of Learned Societies), 2021.

-- Program Coordinator, Mentor-Mentee Program in Humanities, Arts, Cultural Studies and Social Sciences, Undergraduate Research Center, 2019-present.
+- Program Coordinator, Mentor-Mentee Program in Humanities, Arts, Cultural Studies and Social Sciences, Undergraduate Research Center, 2019-2021.

 - Attendee, "Knocking on the Door: Complaints and Other Stories About Institutions."
 The Humanities Institute, Stony Brook University.
 Online Lecture, March 2021.